 If you love zucchini bread and love banana bread, why not combine the 2?
 I promise this is a melding of greatness you won't want to miss.
-This Healthier Zucchini Banana Bread needs to make it on our baking schedule soon!
+This Homestyle Zucchini Banana Bread needs to make it on our baking schedule soon!

 Why Make This Zucchini Bread?